Medical questions & health advice by licensed doctors

-"What are the possible side effects from drug interactions between Berocca, Serax, Atarax and Sinequan?
+"What are the possible side effects from drug interactions between Berocca, Serax, Atarax and Sinequan?"

 What are the possible side effects from drug interaction of Berocca tablets, Serax capsules, Atarax tablets, and Sinequan capsules ?just doing research about whether or not these medicines can cause permanent damage if taken together or in close proximity to each other.

 In the doses that it is usually taken, I am not aware of any significant side effects or drug interactions.
 The other three medications, however, could definitely interact with each other.
 For example, Serax (oxazepam) is often used for anxiety and can be fairly sedating.
 Atarax (hydroxyzine) is an antihistamine which is also sedating, as is Sinequan (doxepin), an antidepressant.
 Furthermore, both Atarax and Sinequan have anti cholinergic side effects, which include dry mouth, dizziness, and drowsiness, which could be more pronounced if taken together.
 In conclusion, these four medications should not be taken together except as specifically directed by a physician who knows you well and who is watching dosages and side effects carefully.
 Please call and make an appointment at your earliest convenience to discuss this issue with your doctor, and good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.